-- 3.4.16 Intensive development and high capability wells should be permitted only in areas where they will not cause a reduction in water supply for existing users. - 3.4.17 Groundwater consumption should not exceed the total sustained yield of an aquifer. - 3.4.18 Wells should be installed in a manner that will not have a detrimental effect on aquifers, while abandoned wells should be sealed. - 3.4.19 Wells in flowing well areas should be constructed in a manner that would facilitate control of discharge. - 3.4.20 Activities that may cause pollution under normal operating conditions or by accident should not be permitted in groundwater pollution hazard areas unless it can be proven by adequate field investigation that the proposed activities will not cause pollution of existing or potential groundwater supply in the area. - 3.4.21 The Planning District shall not approve any subdivision or issue a development permit if, in the opinion of the Planning District, the subdivision or its related activities endanger the potability of the groundwater resource; or if the precautionary measures taken or proposed by the proponent do not sufficiently mitigate the risk of polluting the groundwater. - 3.4.22 The risk of any potential impact on groundwater resources due to development within the District shall be evaluated prior to development by qualified personnel.
+- 3.4.17 Groundwater consumption should not exceed the total sustained yield of an aquifer. - 3.4.18 Wells should be installed in a manner that will not have a detrimental effect on aquifers, while abandoned wells should be sealed. - 3.4.19 Wells in flowing well areas should be constructed in a manner that would facilitate control of discharge. - 3.4.20 Activities that may cause pollution under normal operating conditions or by accident should not be permitted in groundwater pollution hazard areas unless it can be proven by adequate field investigation that the proposed activities will not cause pollution of existing or potential groundwater supply in the area. - 3.4.21 The Planning District shall not approve any subdivision or issue a development permit if, in the opinion of the Planning District, the subdivision or its related activities endanger the potability of the groundwater resource; or if the precautionary measures taken or proposed by the proponent do not sufficiently mitigate the risk of polluting the groundwater. - 3.4.22 The risk of any potential impact on groundwater resources due to development within the District shall be evaluated prior to development by qualified personnel.